Adityan2001/hacktoberfest_21/README.md

 # hacktoberfest_21
-This repository is dedicated to serve developers for  "good first issue" in Hacktoberfest 2021.
+This repository is dedicated to serve developers for  "good first issue" in Hacktoberfest 2021 and my name is akshay

 To open a PR (pull request) for this repo: